mloceanmodel/mloceanmodel.github.io/_pages/keynote_speakers.md

   <img src="/assets/images/Bryan_Lawrence_NCAS.jpeg" alt="Bryan" style="width:200px;">
   <div>

-	<b>Prof. Bryan Lawrence </b> is Professor of Weather and Climate Computing at the University and an National Centre for Atmospheric Science (NCAS) senior scientist.
+	<b>Prof. Bryan Lawrence </b> is Professor of Weather and Climate Computing at the University of Reading and a Senior Scientist at the National Centre for Atmospheric Science (NCAS).
 With a background in atmosphere dynamics, Prof. Lawrence has  previously held research positions at the University of Oxford and the Rutherford Appleton Laboratory, a physics lectureship at the University of Canterbury (NZ), and management positions in NCAS and the Science and Technology Facilities Council (STFC).
 His research interests now encompass high-performance computing, data infrastructure (systems, software and standards), and the performance of Earth system models.
 <br>
 <br>
 In his keynote talk, Prof. Lawrence will discuss the evolving role of AI in climate modelling, focusing on the integration of machine learning with traditional modelling approaches.
 He will address the challenges and opportunities in developing trustworthy and generalisable AI systems for ocean and climate projections.